grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "No. I try to imagine my mind going out into the water to listen to what's around us, but I can't get past the sound of the diesels."

 "Sonar is extremely limited with the engines running.
 But..."
-Hemi flipped some filter switches on the sonar control board, and adjusted some tone dials.
+Hemi flipped some filter switches on the sonar control board, and adjusted some tone dials, his big hands moving easily over the instruments.
 These were familiar settings he used when he was on sonar while the engines were running.
 "Try it like that."

 Cassandra set the headphones back into their comfortable position on her ears and listened for a minute.
 "That's much better.
 It's like the engines are at least not distracting my attention."
 She made some notes on a pad of the settings Hemi had made.